mir-am/social-app-shell/README.md

 ```

 # Specifications
-The `sn` program is designed and implemeneted based on the following specifications:
+The `sn` program is designed and implemented based on the following specifications:
 - The `networks` folder contains data for existing social networks.
 For instance:
 ```
 -networks